onzfonz/comp227/src/content/6/en/part6d.md

 HOCs are a generalization of the [Higher-Order Function](https://en.wikipedia.org/wiki/Higher-order_function) (HOF) concept.
 HOFs are functions that either accept functions as parameters or return functions.
 We have been using HOFs throughout the course.
-For instance, all of the methods used for dealing with arrays like *map, filter and find* are HOFs.
+For instance, all of the methods used for dealing with arrays like `map`, `filter` and `find` are HOFs.

 <!-- Reactin hook-apin ilmestymisen jälkeen HOC:ien suosio on kääntynyt laskuun, ja melkein kaikki kirjastot, joiden käyttö on aiemmin perustunut HOC:eihin on saanut hook-perustaisen apin.
 Useimmiten , kuten myös reduxin kohdalla, hook-perustaiset apit ovat HOC-apeja huomattavasti yksinkertaisempia. -->
 After the React hook API was published, HOCs have become less and less popular.